BPMichon/TW-OW-Emulator-/CodingEmulator.md

 # Emulator for Witcher:OldWorld

+# Update 14:29
+So I realised its probably better to do the board game options for players first, then from each choice the player makes we can generate a whole Board State, as well as possible Moves the player can Take.

+There is no point implementing choices for moves rn, since these should be managed by different Heuristics.

+# Goal
 Currently focsuing on creating the Traversal part of the game that is present in **Phase 1 : Movement and Action** There are 19 locations ( 0 - 18), locations 19,20,21 are in an Expansion that Im not planning on adding rn.